-Offsets must be provided for any new or modified source at a facility that emits more than 10 tons/yr of POC or NOx per Regulation 2-2-302.
-Table 3 summarizes the increase in criteria pollutant emissions that will result from the operation of S-1.
+Offsets must be provided for any new or modified source at a facility that emits more than 10 tons/yr of POC or NO_X per Regulation 2-2-302.
+Table 3 summarizes increases in criteria pollutant emissions that resulting from the operation of S-5.